St Augustine College, Cochabamba: History

 The Order of Saint Augustine was founded in 1244.
 The first Augustinians arrived in Bolivia in the 16th century.
 In December 1949, the Order of Saint Augustine was established in Cochabamba by the Augustinians from The Netherlands.
 On 25 July 1951, they received a permit, given by the local ecclesiastical authorities, to found an Industrial School, a Convent, and a church.
 In the same year, they acquire about 4 hectares of land to build their projects.
 The College is still in the original location: Tupuraya, which was at that time on the outskirts of the city of Cochabamba.

 In 1949, the provincial chapter in Holland sent Frs.
 Marcos Meyer (Meijer) and Andres Van Meegeren to Cochabamba to prepare the foundation of the school, whereas three young fathers were sent to Villanova University to obtain engineering degrees (amongst them William Saelman who spent 4 years in the United States before moving to Cochabamba), later on some more young priests were sent to Villanova University for the same purpose.

 Four Augustinians arrived in Cochabamba on the 27 of February 1952: Enrique Ebbing, Jaime Van Maanen, Nicolás Beumer and Germán de Beer, who were accompanied by a priest, Juan Teuben, who was in charge of the convent of augustinians in La Paz, Bolivia.
 They have set the foundational aspects of the College.

-On the 21 of October 1954, a decree (number 64314) was issued authorising the College operations.
+On 21 October 1954, a decree (number 64314) was issued authorising the College operations.
 The first student was enrolled on the 22 of December 1954 for the first level of secondary school.

 In 1955, the first academic year started under the supervision of Mr. Teuben (principal until December 1958).
 25 students and their families gathered on Friday 4 February 1955 in a mass in the convent's chapel.
 On Monday 7 February, the Bolivian teacher Guillermo Rodrigo Mercado inaugurated the academic activities with the first class about 'Bolivian Geography'.

-Most of the first teachers were Dutch although were there were Bolivians too:
+Most of the first teachers were Dutch although there were Bolivians too: